machinekit/QtQuickVcp/README.md

 It may be useful to start the configuration at boot: [Starting a Machinekit configuration at boot](https://github.com/machinekoder/asciidoc-sandbox/wiki/Starting-a-Machinekit-configuration-at-boot)

-Now start the Machinekit-Client on the desired platform.
+Now start the MachinekitClient on the desired platform.
 For some networks it may be necessary to enter the IP address of the Machinekit device manually (Unicast).

 #### Setup mklauncher
-With newer versions of QtQuickVcp the entry point for the Machinekit-Client has been changed to the mklauncher service.
-Please follow the steps here for more details [Using mklauncher](https://github.com/machinekoder/QtQuickVcp/wiki/Using-mklauncher)
+With newer versions of QtQuickVcp the entry point for the MachinekitClient has been changed to the mklauncher service.

 <a name="using_mklauncher" />
 ### Using mklauncher
-Mklauncher is the new entry point for Machinekit-Client.
+Mklauncher is the new entry point for MachinekitClient.
 It acts as a remote version of the Machinekit Launcher.
 Usage is quite simple (use =mklauncher --help= for details) the only thing you need to add to your Machinekit configarion is a =launcher.ini= file.

 ```ini
 [MendelMax]